 I have read an amusing letter to the person talking loudly on his cell phone in public.
 How I wish it could be translated in Korean and be put up in every bus stop or train/subway station here.

 Anywhere in the world, there are those who seem to forget their manners and act rude and selfish.
-We may have to deal with them here in Korea, in other countries, even in our own homeland, but there isn’t really much we can do by complaining or ignoring them, just like what happened to this poor old man who tried to reprimand a “barbaric” woman from smoking (and drinking) in the subway, and ended up soaked with the woman’s beer which she deliberately poured on him.
+We may have to deal with them here in Korea, in other countries, even in our native land, but there isn’t really much we can do by complaining or ignoring them, just like what happened to this poor old man who tried to reprimand a “barbaric” woman from smoking (and drinking) in the subway, and ended up soaked with the woman’s beer which she deliberately poured on him.

 Change begins with the person himself.
 If we can’t change the way a person acts in public, the best we can do is to set a good example and not be like the rest of the boorish population of commuters.